HuckRobin/Crillion-Projekt/README.md

 # Crillion-Projekt
 Programmieren 2
 Study project.
-Programming a lil game in Java.
+Programming a littel game in Java.